TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/SettingUpTypo3WithDdev.rst

 You will need to install docker and other
 `System requirements <https://ddev.readthedocs.io/en/latest/#system-requirements>`__.

-Then install ddev as described in the
+Then install DDEV as described in the
 `Installation <https://ddev.readthedocs.io/en/latest/#installation>`__
 instructions.